zuckung/endless-sky-plugins/README.md

 <li>a great story with unnecessary or not fitting outfits/ships/functionality</li>
 <li>too massive plugins, only partially good</li></ul>
 My goal is to get the things I like into the game and let them appear like vanilla game.<br>
-Please excuse bad englisch, spelling, grammar, etc... englisch isn't my mother tongue.
+Please excuse bad englisch, spelling, grammar, etc... english isn't my mother tongue.
 Feel free to correct me.

 ## Plugin List:<br>